Updated on May 4, 2021

 Using third-party review sites allows your customers and potential customers to get a positive impression of you before they even walk through your doors.
 Think of these sites as social clout – like earning a recommendation from a friend.
 Consider your average experience with looking for a bakery for your niece’s birthday party, or even a restaurant for that dinner with your in-laws – you would never make a reservation or order a cake without first checking that business’s reviews online.
 The same goes for your business.

-Maintaining an active, up-to-date page on third party review sites like Yelp, TripAdvisor, and Google Business can be a huge asset for your business.
+Maintaining an active, up-to-date page on third-party review sites like Yelp, TripAdvisor, and Google My Business can be a huge asset for your business.
 According to a Harvard Business School study, increasing your rating on Yelp by just one star can increase business revenue by five to nine percent.

 - Actively ask customers to write reviews.